BiDAlab/mEBAL/README.md

    - An **EEG headset** by NeuroSky that captures 5 channels of electroencephalographic information **(𝛼, 𝛽,𝛾, 𝛿, 𝜃)**.
 These signals provide temporal information related to the cognitive activity of the student.
 The sensor also provides a temporal sequence with the eye blink strength.
 The sampling rate of the band is 1 Hz.
 The EEG band is used to capture the **cognitive activity of the student** and **the eye blink candidates**. **We have made a manual refinement of these eye blink candidates detected by the band to eliminate false positives**.
 These refined eye blinks will be used as eye blink groundtruth.

-   -An **Intel RealSense** (model D435i), which comprises **1 RGB** and **2 NIR cameras**.
+   - An **Intel RealSense** (model D435i), which comprises **1 RGB** and **2 NIR cameras**.
 It is  configured to 30 Hz, one frame every 33ms.
 It's known that an average blink takes 100ms to 400ms, therefore, an eye blink can take between 3 to 13 frames.

 We used facial landmark detection to track the eyes position and classify the images as blink or no-blink based on the eye blink groundtruth.